Redex208050/Eggward-The-Egg-Cheat-Engine-/README.md

 ## Description
-The purpose of this project is to reverse engineer Egg, a game available on the Steam platform.
+The purpose of this project is to reverse engineer and create cheats for "Egg", a game available on the Steam platform.

 ## Tools/Languages
 - Visual Studio Code